 By beating the eggs with sweeteners for a long time (around 10 minutes), we incorporate air bubbles into the batter which will expand and lift our lemon pound cake during baking.
 It will also help to make our cake lighter and fluffier.

 Yes, lemons are low in carbs.
 One medium lemon has around 4g net carb, if we assume you eat the whole fruit.
-The juice, however, of one medium lemon (around 2 tbsp) contains only around 2 net carbs.
+The juice, however, of one medium lemon (around 2 tablespoon) contains only around 2 net carbs.

 If you beat eggs at a very high speed instead of medium, larger bubbles of air get into the batter.
 During baking, they will expand and lift your cake, but burst afterward.
 This will make your pound cake sink during the cooling process.